daniel-furman/sft-demos/README.md

 ## Evaluation

-We evaluate models on 7 key benchmarks using the Eleuther AI Language Model Evaluation Harness, a unified framework to test generative language models on a large number of different evaluation tasks.
-These correspond to the 7 benchmarks used in 🤗's Open LLM Leaderboard, as of Dec 2023.
+See the `src/eval` folder for all evaluation runs.

-Here's some examples:
+We evaluate models herein on 7 key benchmarks using the Eleuther AI Language Model Evaluation Harness, a unified framework to test generative language models.
+For example...

 1. [dfurman/Mixtral-8x7B-Instruct-v0.1](https://huggingface.co/dfurman/Mixtral-8x7B-Instruct-v0.1)